sg893052/sonic-buildimage/L2/DHCP_Snooping/DHCP_Snooping_HLD.md

 ##### 3.7.1.1.6 Show commands

-	To display general information about DHCP Snooping sonic# show ip dhcp snooping
+	To display general information about DHCP Snooping.
+This command displays if DHCP Snooping is enabled or disabled, the VLANs it is configured on and the ports which are marked as Trusted.
+Dynamic VLANs on which DHCP Snooping is automatically enabled are also shown when displaying the VLANs. sonic# show ip dhcp snooping

 	To display the DHCP Snooping binding database sonic# show ip dhcp snooping binding

-	To display general information about DHCPv6 Snooping sonic# show ipv6 dhcp snooping
+	To display general information about DHCPv6 Snooping.
+This command displays if DHCPv6 Snooping is enabled or disabled, the VLANs it is configured on and the ports which are marked as Trusted.
+Dynamic VLANs on which DHCPv6 Snooping is automatically enabled are also shown when displaying the VLANs. sonic# show ipv6 dhcp snooping

 	To display the DHCPv6 Snooping binding database